DavidWells/davidwells.io-v1/content/blog/2016-05-04-do-i-really-need-css-modules.md

 They are in the "WTF CSS!" boat, where they need to deal with these quirks of global CSS.

-We need our styles to look how they should across all browsers, no matter what the environment (browser plugins etc) looks like.
+We need our styles to look how they should across all browsers, no matter what the environment (browser plugins, etc.) looks like.

 So localizing CSS with CSS modules + webpack/gulp/grunt solves these issues for us.